 Research Stories of Omega 3-6 Balance – How we got to “NIX6 and EAT3“.

 The efaeducation website site began long ago as dialog among NIAAA/NIH research scientists in the Laboratory of Membrane Biochemistry and Biophysics.
-They wanted the public to have easy access to new research stories about essential fatty acids (EFA).
+They wanted the public to have easy access to research stories about essential fatty acids (EFA).
 Over time, the data grew into a body of knowledge that extends beyond the early ideas.

 SCIENCE IS THE STUDY OF HOW THINGS WORK.

-The list below points to evidence that gave insight and understanding about how omega-3 and omega-6 nutrients affect health conditions.
+The list below points to evidence that gave insight and understanding about how omega-3 and omega-6 nutrients affect health.
 Eating balanced omega-3 and omega-6 nutrients balances the n-3 and n-6 highly unsaturated fatty acids (HUFA) stored in our tissues.
 A simple measure of each food item’s likely impact on your HUFA balance is posted on-line to help you NIX6 and EAT3.
 The stored HUFA are precursors of a diverse set of hormones that act on specific receptors that signal in cells throughout the body, linking n-3 and n-6 nutrients to healthy physiology and pathophysiology.

 EFA, Seafood, Selenium & Mercury – Clarifying Evidence